Unveiling Multiple Descents in Unsupervised Autoencoders: Double Descent in Nonlinear AEs

 \subsection{Model-Wise Double Descent}

-This section analyzes the test loss with increasing model sizes.
-For AEs, we break down the well-known "double descent" phenomenon into two interconnected variations: "hidden-wise" and "bottleneck-wise" double descent.
-We show how both contribute to the double descent behavior in the test loss.
-We also study the influence of several contaminations described in Section \ref{sec:data_model}.
-We conclude that the interpolation threshold location and value can be manipulated by these factors.
+This section analyzes test loss with increasing model sizes, breaking down the \textit{double descent} phenomenon into \textit{hidden-wise} and \textit{bottleneck-wise} variations and showing their impact on test loss.
+We find that various contaminations (Section \ref{sec:data_model}) manipulate the interpolation threshold location and value.
+Double descent is more common with severe contaminations, as models in the critical regime interpolate noise instead of learning the signal, leading to higher test loss.

-In Figure \ref{fig:hidden_vs_bottleneck_dd}, we provide visual evidence of the bottleneck-wise and hidden-wise double descent.
-This not only helps to distinguish between various model sizes but also underscores the significance of our different architectural choices.
-As can be seen the training loss consistently decreases as the dimensions of the model increase.
-In contrast, both the bottleneck and hidden layers exhibit the characteristic double descent curve, as seen in the decrease in test loss, followed by an increase and then another decline.
-This clear demonstration of double descent corroborates that AEs trained on highly contaminated data can exhibit double descent.

-\textbf{Sample noise.} Interestingly, Figure \ref{fig:model_wise_dd_linear_subspace_test} shows that the height of the test loss increases and the interpolation threshold peak location shifts towards larger models as the level of sample noise increases.
-This can be clarified by the observation that increased noise adversely affects model learning.
-Moreover, we need a bigger model to overfit the noisy samples.
-For sample noise ranging from 10\% to 20\%, the absence of double descent can be attributed to an insufficient number of noisy samples in the training data.
-In Figure \ref{fig:model_wise_dd_single_cell_test}, we demonstrate triple descent using single-cell RNA data, where we notice a similar behavior for the test loss, and specifically for each of the two peaks.
-Furthermore, all instances of sample noise exhibiting double and triple descent present a lower test loss in the second or third descent in comparison to the first, excluding 80\% and 90\% in \ref{fig:model_wise_dd_linear_subspace_test}.

-\textbf{Feature noise.} Feature noise adds complexity since each sample contains noise in some of its features.
-As a result, the model never encounters samples with entirely clean features, making it unable to isolate and focus on clean data.
-Consequently, the model experiences difficulty in learning the correct data structure.
-Surprisingly, increasing feature noise actually leads to a decrease in the test loss for the single-cell RNA dataset (Figure \ref{fig:model_wise_dd_feature_noise_single_cell}) and an increase for the case of linear subspace data.
-Moreover, the peak shifts left as the number of noisy features rise in Figure \ref{fig:model_wise_dd_feature_noise_linear_subspace}.

-\textbf{SNR.} We observed that the SNR plays a crucial role in the test loss, which in turn affects the height of the peak.
-A higher SNR value reduces the impact of noise, allowing the model to learn the underlying signal from the training set, resulting in a lower test loss.
-Conversely, a lower SNR value amplifies the influence of noise, causing the model to minimize the training loss by memorizing the noise rather than learning the signal.
-This leads to inferior results in the test loss.
-Figures \ref{fig:model_wise_dd_varying_snr_test} and \ref{fig:model_wise_dd_varying_snr_feature_noise} demonstrate this for the scenarios of sample and feature noise respectively.